 Nails do not, contrary to popular belief, continue to grow after death: This is a myth caused by the fact that the skin becomes dehydrated and “shrinks” after death, causing the nails (and hair) to look like they’re still growing.

 As much of a pain as dealing with hand talons on a daily basis would be, it’s actually more problematic to grow out your toenails, as you’d soon be unable to walk without injuring yourself.
 As per this interview with Dr. James Christina of the American Podiatric Medical Association, after around six months, your toenails will start to curl in on themselves.
 Since, when you walk, you push off with the ends of your toes, every step would force your toenails upwards, eventually causing the nail not just to break but actually tear right out of your skin.

-When all’s said and done, it really is worth trimming your nails regularly — although if you’re one of the 23 percent of men who trim their nails by biting them, you may want to take a moment to think about exactly what’s living under your nails.
+When all’s said and done, it really is worth trimming your nails regularly — although if you’re one of the 23 percent of men who trim their nails by biting them (per a survey we carried out back in 2015), you may want to take a moment to think about exactly what’s living under your nails.